xR4YM0ND/Aged/Known_Bugs.md

 - Dirty Water Bottle smeltable in Furnace & Campfire (lot of people mentioned that)
 - Water protection
 - Brewing Charcoal with Dirty Water (nomrla water bottles) to Purified Water Bottles

+### DungeonZ
+- Boss phases (Boss is damage 2/3 , monsters spawn & you have to kill all mobs first to damage the Boss again) (like different stages for the boss fight)

 ### RPG Difficulty / Nameplate
 - per Dimension Datapack -> Starting Location (xyz)